House Of Commons

 Uh oh.
-Highways England hasn’t committed to creating great jobs yet.
+House Of Commons hasn’t committed to creating great jobs yet.

 Breakroom helps companies understand what their employees really think and supports them to be better employers.

 If you’re from head office, sign up here to get started on your Breakroom journey.Dismiss

 House of Commons is the democratically elected house of the UK Parliament, responsible for making laws and checking the work of Government.parliament.uk/business/commons

 What’s the pay at House Of Commons?

 The average pay at House Of Commons is between £10.06 and £17.18 per hour.